luyadev/luya/docs/guide/luya-guideline.md

 }
 ```

-> When `@property` are available they are separated to the other tags below.
+> If there are `@property` tags available for the class, they should be separated from the tags below.

 In order to refer to inherited methods use: